SarahW0/Memory-Game/README.md

 If autoplay is not activated in Chrome or Firefox browser, the error message will be printed out in console.
 But the game is still playable.

 # Updates V1.0.0 => V1.1.0
--Add keyboard support to the sound control and restart button elements
+1. Add keyboard support to the sound control and restart button elements
-   * Using TAB key to set focus on element and use ENTER key to trigger the button -Add accessibility support for screen reader to explain how to play the game
+   * Using TAB key to set focus on element and use ENTER key to trigger the button

+2. Add accessibility support for screen reader to explain how to play the game
    * Add hidden instructions to the header element
    * Add aria-label attribute to the sound control and restart button elements